Increasing Health Literacy - Home Visiting Network

 About

-The Increasing Health Literacy Project aims to enhance health literacy and expand access to culturally tailored mental health resources for tribal members living in Michigan’s Eastern Upper Peninsula (EUP) and participating in ITCMI’s Home Visiting Network across the state of Michigan.
+The Increasing Health Literacy Project funded by the Michigan Health Endowment Fund aims to enhance health literacy and expand access to culturally tailored mental health resources for tribal members living in Michigan’s Eastern Upper Peninsula (EUP) and participating in ITCMI’s Home Visiting Network across the state of Michigan.
 Our goal is to develop and share materials that boost knowledge, attitudes, and self-efficacy around mental health for both youth and adults.
 We prioritize perinatal and youth mental health—including support for pregnant and postpartum women, their partners, and youth ages 0–18, along with their parents, caregivers, and peers.

 Together, we can strengthen mental health in our community.
 Start by exploring the resources below.